Contextual overview of the HES Framework 2015

 Some of the Standards are more overarching in nature.
 For example, the Standards relating to governance and internal quality assurance pertain to the governing body’s ability to oversee compliance with all of the other Standards.
 There is also interdependency among the Standards; for example the Standards on quality assurance ensure the provision of information to support decision making as required by the governance Standards.
 The different types of Standards in the HES Framework present opportunities for us to ascertain the extent of a provider’s compliance with the Standards in different ways.
 For example, the Standards in Domain 7 require considerable information to be publicly accessible.
 As a result, we may be able to form a prima facie view about many of a provider’s operations on the basis of this publicly accessible material without asking for further information.

 Similarly, in an established provider, the internal mechanisms for governance, accountability and quality assurance encompassed by Domains 5 and 6 should produce significant evidence of compliance with the overall Standards in the ordinary course of managing and monitoring the provider’s affairs.
 The evidence produced in meeting the overarching Standards of Domains 5 and 6 as part of internal monitoring offers significant opportunities for TEQSA (and for the higher education provider) to gain confidence in the provider’s operations.
-The more we can be confident that an established provider is effectively reviewing its own operations and taking actions to correct variations in quality and implement improvements, the less we need will have to undertake further investigation.
+The more we can be confident that an established provider is effectively reviewing its own operations and taking actions to correct variations in quality and implement improvements, the less need we will have to undertake further investigation.
 We can confine investigations to undertaking a secondary review of the outputs of the provider’s own reviews, where these are comprehensive and reliable, and externally validated.

 The Standards also differ in the types of evidence required to demonstrate that they have been met.
 In some cases, the evidence required will be straightforward (e.g. a state of affairs exists or it does not) while in other cases judgment will be required (e.g. the appropriateness of a set of learning outcomes).
 In the case of judgments, we may refer to authoritative views put by the provider and/or draw on the opinions of others e.g. an external expert, especially where academic judgment is required.